-Any order issued under this section shall be served upon the respondent.
-For the purposes of this section, "served" [shall mean] means actual personal service, service by certified mail, or proof that the respondent was present at the hearing at which the court orally issued the injunction.

-Where service of a restraining order or injunction has been made or where the respondent is deemed to have received notice of a restraining order or injunction order, any knowing or intentional violation of the restraining order or injunction order shall subject the respondent to the provisions in subsection (i).

-17 Any order issued shall be transmitted to the chief of 18 police of the county in which the order is issued by way of 19 regular mail, facsimile transmission, or other similar means of 20 transmission."
+- 1 harassing a minor, for a period extending to a date after the - 2 minor has reached eighteen years of age; provided that this - 3 [paragraph] subsection shall not prohibit the court from issuing - 4 other injunctions against the named parties even if the time to - 5 which the injunction applies exceeds a total of three years. - 6 Any order issued under this section shall be served upon - 7 the respondent.
+For the purposes of this section, "served" - 8 [shall mean] means actual personal service, service by certified - 9 mail, or proof that the respondent was present at the hearing at - 10 which the court orally issued the injunction. - 11 Where service of a restraining order or injunction has been - 12 made or where the respondent is deemed to have received notice - 13 of a restraining order or injunction order, any knowing or - 14 intentional violation of the restraining order or injunction - 15 order shall subject the respondent to the provisions in - 16 subsection (i). - 17 Any order issued shall be transmitted to the chief of - 18 police of the county in which the order is issued by way of - 19 regular mail, facsimile transmission, or other similar means of - 20 transmission."

-SECTION 5.
-This Act does not affect rights and duties that matured, penalties that were incurred, and proceedings that were begun before its effective date.
-SECTION 6.
-Statutory material to be repealed is bracketed and stricken.
-New statutory material is underscored.
-SECTION 7.
-This Act shall take effect on July 1, 3021.
+- 1 SECTION 5.
+This Act does not affect rights and duties that - 2 matured, penalties that were incurred, and proceedings that were - 3 begun before its effective date. - 4 SECTION 6.
+Statutory material to be repealed is bracketed - 5 and stricken.
+New statutory material is underscored. - 6 SECTION 7.
+This Act shall take effect upon its approval.